Don’t choose headless when building a website?

 - Handle complex image editing

-The lack of these fairly standard content management features in a pure and lightweight headless CMS might come as a surprise to some digital managers and editors.
-Be sure to assess your actual requirements for managing digital experiences before opting in to any given solution.
+The lack of these fairly standard content management features in many headless content management systems came as a surprise to digital managers and content editors.

 See also: 5 reasons to go headless with Enonic »